 As our part of the world begins to emerge from the pandemic, we find ourselves in territory that’s both uncertain and new.
 If you’re currently living with a challenging diagnosis, recovering from surgery, or weathering a life transition, you may be thinking extra carefully about how you can boost your energy and continue to support your body’s natural immunity.

-It’s clear that connecting to nature is connecting to well-being, and that we can go into every natural encounter with that sense of purpose in mind.
+It’s clear that connecting to nature is connected to well-being, and that we can go into every natural encounter with that sense of purpose in mind.
 But how do we get started?
 Where do we begin?
 We’ve put together some simple but impactful ways to incorporate the healing, grounding, and restorative power of nature into your days.